Which Solar Analytics Data Download is right for me?

-Yes, End Users can access Monthly report of Daily energy data.
+Yes, end users can access the monthly report of daily energy data.
 Fleet site managers can view all report data.
-Special permission can be granted by the fleet owner to view detailed reports, with Solar Analytics support.
-On the rare occasion, that end users want a high level of data resellers are free to download and sent it on their behalf.
+Special permission can be granted by Solar Analytics support to allow fleet owners to view more detailed reports.
+On the rare occasion that an end user wants high level data reporting, resellers are free to download this on their behalf.

 Why isn’t 30 second data available?

 A typical solar site with only three channels will contain around 20,000 lines of data in our Max report in five-minute format and is a very substantial data set.
-Thirty second data would contain around 200,000 lines of data and is considered very cumbersome and data heavy, hence is not provided.
+Thirty second data would contain around 200,000 lines of data and is considered too large to be easily provided.

 How to change the time interval for Detailed Site Data CSV file?